elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-software-delivery.md

 - Catch: generating updates from all **supported** previous releases to the latest.
   - For every platform (Windows, Linux distros, macOS), every locale, every installer from LATEST-1, LATEST-2, LATEST-3.
 Not just for firefox
 - Updates are snippets (XML) that point to the partial/complete .mar (Mozilla Archive) file
-- Minor updates: Updating 3.6.\* to the latest 3.6.\*, beta -> latest beta, nightly -> latest nightly
+- Minor updates: Updating 3.6.\* to the latest 3.6.\*, beta &rarr; latest beta, nightly &rarr; latest nightly
 - Major updates: advertisement of new features
 - Complete vs partial updates.
 Partial is the binary diff between the old release complete .mar file and the latest release complete .mar file.
 - These differences were shown to be very common across the platforms, so caching/hashing was used.